 As a new Sienna resident three years ago, my life was in a state of upheaval.
-Signing up to volunteer as a Core Team Member for Edge was an attempt to become involved, to get to know members of this new community and stay connected with my daughter’s faith development.
+Signing up to volunteer as a Core Team Member for Edge, our parish youth ministry program, was an attempt to become involved, to get to know members of this new community and stay connected with my daughter’s faith development.

 I’d never attempted catechesis at the middle school level and worried that students would challenge my own limited faith knowledge and experience.
 How could I teach middle school students in faith?

 Turns out, they taught me.
 And the experience changed my life.